ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 ## Triples & the RDF data model
 In the example above, we're making two separate statements about Tim: one about his birthdate and one about his birthplace.
+Each statement had it's own cell in the table.
 In linked data, these statements are called  _triples_.
 That's because every triple statement has three parts: a _subject_, a _predicate_, and an _object_.